Roter Ochse: Soviet Occupation Zone and the German Democratic Republic

 The prison was liberated by the 104th Infantry Division in April 1945.
 The US Army withdrew from Halle a few weeks after the war.
 From July 1945, the Soviet occupation forces used the prison as a detention and internment camp for the NKVD.
 Until 1950, soviet military trials against thousands of prisoners from across Saxony-Anhalt were held at Roter Ochse.
 After that, use of the facility was shared by the Ministry of the Interior and the Ministry for State Security (Stasi) of East Germany.
 In addition to its use as a corrections facility with space for 470 female prisoners, Roter Ochse was used by the Stasi from 1952 onward as a pre-trial detention facility.
 During the uprising of 1953, doctoral student Gerhard Schmidt was shot dead by the police in front of the prison.

 Roter Ochse was the office of Stasi departments VIII (observation and investigation), IX (investigations), and XIV (pre-trial and penal detention), and working-group XXII (counter-terrorism), for the district of Halle.
 Almost 10,000 people were interned by the Stasi at Roter Ochse.

 Federal Republic of Germany

 Roter Ochse is now a correctional facility (JVA Halle I).

 Memorial

 Since February 15, 1996, there has been a memorial for victims of political persecution from 1933 to 1945 and 1945–1989 in Roter Ochse, in the former Nazi execution building, which had been converted into an interrogation facility by the Stasi.
 The memorial is intended as a place for education and research as well as a place of mourning, remembrance, and commemoration.
-Since February 15, 2006, there has been a three-floor, permanent exhibition on display.
-There is also space for temporary exhibits.